 c.
 What if you want to send another message (only) if the user doesn’t purchase after the first nudge

 There could more such conditions which essentially contribute to creating a better experience for the users.
-Normal autoresponders provided by you ESP are way far from being able to do anything like this.
+Normal autoresponders provided by your ESP are way far from being able to do anything like this.

 2. Added to wishlist but not purchased

-Adding to wishlist is showing a strong intent to buy something.
-When a user adds to wishlist, he is simply postponing his decision to purchase.
+Adding to the wishlist is showing a strong intent to buy something.
+When a user adds to a wishlist, he is simply postponing his decision to purchase.

-A timely, contextual nudge from seller works well to convince users to purchase.
+A timely, contextual nudge from the seller works well to convince users to purchase.

 3. Cart abandonment (for new visitors)

-Oftentimes user wants to purchase but backs out at the final moment when he is only a step away from transaction
+Oftentimes user wants to purchase but backs out at the final moment when he is only a step away from the transaction.

-For DODuae or any e-commerce business per se, it would be bad if he is a new user because a lot of effort and money as acquisition cost goes into bringing that user to the site.
+For DODuae.com or any E-commerce business per se, it would be bad if he is a new user because a lot of effort and money as acquisition cost goes into bringing that user to the site.

-Therefore, DODuae triggered a notification that incentivized the user for purchase if he tried backing out at the final moment.
+Therefore, DODuae triggered a notification that incentivized the user to purchase if he tried backing out at the final moment.